 This is a restoration currently in process.
 We supplied them with our lightest hexagonal terracotta tiles.
 Not so much a bootroom, but an entrance hall with glass windows.
 Although, we do love this tile and its uniqueness.

 Typically a boot room will have a tile or brick floor.
 As you can see below our reclaimed brick tiles are often used in such rooms because they’re hard-wearing, easy to clean and they just look great in a country house (if we don’t mind saying so ourselves!).
 The great part about our reclaimed brick floor is that it only looks better with age.
 Once sealed correctly you have a floor that is easy to clean and can stand up to a lot of foot traffic.

 To see our range of brick and terracotta floor tiles, feel free to peruse our range here!

 An elegant country style boot room with a stretcher bond floor pattern.
 A large wall of built-in cupboards keeps everything tidy but still in easy reach.

-This is more of a utility room but was close to the front entrance.
+This is more of a laundry room but was close to the front entrance.
 This room also has a stretcher bond floor pattern, storage space and a large sink for cleaning boots.

-This is one of our favourite boot rooms with our reclaimed brick floor.
+This is a boot room with our reclaimed brick floor.
 This has a herringbone pattern with a washed finish.
 A smaller space, but still enough room for storage including boots, umbrellas and coats.
 We love the attention to detail here and how well the colours go together.

 This is a large reclaimed terracotta tile used at the entrance of a garden.
 Any marks can be easily cleaned out and once sealed correctly last a lifetime.